gatewayshub/rpi-portfolio/README.md

 # shellportfolio

-Script for fetching different share prices and share index prices into different table layouts Data is fetched from yahoo finance so every ticker from there will work in config.xml.
+Script for fetching different share prices and share index prices into different table layouts.
+Data is fetched from yahoo finance so every ticker from there will work in config.xml.
 Because this script uses yahoo finance tickers please have a look at the terms of use.